 The Candy Competition: 4 Reasons Packaging Matters

 You might think candy is for kids (and the occasional adult indulgence) but the confectionery market is actually a seriously competitive sector.
 In the U.S., confectionery retail sales hit $33 billion in 2012, according to the National Confectioners Association.
-Hershey, brand owner of Hershey’s Chocolate, Jolly Rancher, Twizzlers and many more iconic treats that Americans have grown up eating, is also an international company.
-It had a very healthy 2013, with third quarter earnings around $1.9 billion, and continues to introduce their products in global markets like India.
+Hershey, the brand owner of Hershey’s Chocolate, Jolly Rancher, Twizzlers, and many more iconic treats that Americans have grown up eating, is also an international company.
+It had a very healthy 2013, with third-quarter earnings around $1.9 billion, and continues to introduce its products in global markets like India.
 Internationally, people in the Asia-Pacific region are eating more and more chocolate each year (predicted to almost double this year since 2007) and global chocolate treats will hit sales around $117 billion this year.

 Obviously, the growth is there, which is good news for confectionery packagers.
 But there are some issues the industry is now trying to solve:

 1. Excessive packaging: This one is a double whammy—as with other food product sectors, consumers are much more attuned now to environmental sustainability.
 Cookies, candies, and the like that come in layers of packaging will not be on the shopping lists of buyers with a green bent.
 Of course, no one wants to open a box of cookies to find only crumbs, so producers are coming up with new ways to keep contents safe, and looking to packaging innovations to help.

 2. Excessive packaging, part 2: Consumers hate opening a package to find more air than product.
 In Germany, a study found that packages average 40 percent empty space.
 Brand owners are looking to cut down on package sizes to maintain their buyers’ brand loyalty, and also to cut costs.